On the countable, measure preserving relation induced on an homogeneous quotient, by the action of a discrete group: Matrix coefficients of Hecke operators

-Before proving the theorem we note that the above the formulae (6) may be used to define a direct scalar product on the linear space of cosets $\Bbb C(\Gamma \sigma| \sigma \in G)$ having as basis the cosets of $\Gamma$ in $G$.
+Before proving the proposition, we note that formulae (\ref{old6}) may be used to define a direct scalar product on the linear space of cosets ${\mathbb C}(\Gamma \sigma| \sigma \in G)$ freely generated by the set of cosets of $\Gamma$ in $G$.
+Note that $\tilde{\chi_{\Gamma \sigma}}$ is not a necessarily a characteristic function, although it is a step function.

-Then the formula (5) proves that the formula of the action the Hecke operators remains the same, while the constant function 1 in $L^2(F,\nu)$ becomes the identity coset.
-This copies the action of the Hecke algebra on $L^2(\Gamma /G)$, the only difference consisting in the formula of the scalar product given by the positive definite function $\alpha$.
+Formula (\ref{old5}) proves that the action of the Hecke operators on $L^2(F,\nu)$ copies the action of the Hecke algebra on $L^2(\Gamma \backslash G)$; the only difference is showing up in the formula of the scalar product, which is now given by a new, positive definite scalar product on the space of cosets.